| 3 min read

 Strict alignment (s) means subdomains cannot authenticate for the parent domain.
 Unless you have a very specific architectural reason, strict mode causes more headaches than it cures.

 But the goalpost is moving.
-High-security sectors and government standards (BIMI, PCI-DSS updates) are pushing for p=quarantine or p=reject.
-The "Wild West" of email is closing.
+High-security sectors and government standards are pushing for DMARC enforcement, usually p=quarantine or p=reject depending on the domain’s mail flow.
+The permissive era of email is closing.

 How long should I stay on p=none?